-This change applies to the built-in build cache node of Gradle Enterprise 2023.1 as well as version 15 of the separately deployable build cache node.
+This change applies to the built-in build cache node of Develocity 2023.1 as well as version 15 of the separately deployable build cache node.

-The recent introduction of the Gradle Enterprise Bamboo plugin makes it easier to enable Gradle Enterprise for all CI builds without needing to edit any Gradle build scripts or Maven POM files.
+The recent introduction of the Develocity Bamboo plugin makes it easier to enable Develocity for all CI builds without needing to edit any Gradle build scripts or Maven POM files.

 This functionality is beneficial for organizations with an existing set of diverse projects.
 It makes the profound insights of a Build Scan available without requiring project owners to make any changes.
 It allows teams to monitor build performance and failure rates across all projects.

 The plugin adapts to various Gradle and Maven versions and usage patterns.
-It supports any explicit Gradle Enterprise configuration in projects, such as additional project-specific build tags and metadata.
+It supports any explicit Develocity configuration in projects, such as additional project-specific build tags and metadata.

 Build Cache Node and Test Distribution Agent now require a Java 17 runtime